 Budget Calendar Dec Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Financial Forecast Development Budget staff compared historical revenues with projections.
-Financial Forecast revised based on 2017 actual data.
-Capital Improvement Program Committee The CIP committee reviewed all of the requests for projects with significant multi-year benefits (such as buildings and roads), and ranked projects in order of importance in two categories: facilities/drainage and roads/intersections/bridges.
-Environmental Scans Divisions submitted a list of factors external to the division that could impact the funding they need to provide current levels of service throughout 2018 and 2019, such as growth in service volume or contractual changes.
-Planning Retreat The Board of County Commissioners, County Manager, Department Directors, and other staff meet in mid-February to outline the Commissioner's financial and policy goals for the organization.
-Base Budget Development for Tax and Non-Tax Supported Funds Divisions received and developed budget requests to meet budget targets in property tax supported funds and developed balanced budgets for non-property tax supported funds.
-They also submitted requests for additional funding, decision packages, as well as opportunities to increase revenues or reduce costs.
-Budget Division Review Budget staff reviewed divisional submissions and prepared materials for budget hearings.
-Budget Hearings Department Directors and elected and appointed officials discussed programs and services provided by their divisions in public meetings before the County Manager, Budget staff, and the Board of County Commissioners.
+Financial Forecast revised based on 2018 actual data.
+Capital Improvement Program Committee The CIP committee review ed all of the requests for projects with significant multi-year benefits (such as buildings and roads), and ranked projects in order of importance in two categories: facilities/drainage and roads/intersections/bridges.
+Business Needs Assessments Departments submitted a list of factors external to the department that could impact the funding they need to provide current levels of service throughout 2019 and 2020, such as grow th in service volume or contractual changes.
+Planning Retreat The Board of County Commissioners, County Manager, Division Directors, and other staff meet in mid-February to outline the Commissioner's financial and policy goals for the organization.
+Base Budget Development for Tax and Non-Tax Supported Funds Departments received and developed budget requests to meet budget targets in property-tax- supported funds and developed balanced budgets for non-property tax supported funds.
+They also submitted requests for additional funding, decision packages, as w ell as opportunities to increase revenues or reduce costs.
+Budget Division Review Budget staff review ed departmental submissions and prepared materials for budget hearings.
+Budget Hearings Division Directors and elected and appointed officials discussed programs and services provided by their departments in public meetings before the County Manager, Budget staff, and the Board of County Commissioners.
 Manager's Recommended Budget The County Manager uses the information gathered in budget hearings to make recommendations for the budget.
 Public Hearing and Budget Adoption Members of the public are invited to comment on the budget at special meetings of the Board of County Commissioners.
 Legal notice of the last public hearing is published at least 10 days prior to the hearing stating the maximum budgeted expenditure and property tax levy.
 Adopted Budget Preparation Information in the adopted budget document is updated.

-2019 Annual Operating Budget Development Calendar
+2020 Annual Operating Budget Development Calendar

-2018 Action

-February 15 County Commission Planning Retreat

-March 26 Operational Budget Request, Decision Packages, Revenue

-Packages, Personnel Changes, and Alternative Reduction

-Proposals Due to Budget Office

-April 9 Divisional narratives due to Budget Office

-April 23-April 27 Divisional Budget Submissions Review with Budget Team and

-County Manager

-May 9-May 17 County Commission Budget Hearings

-June 13 Solid Waste Fee Adopted

-July 18 Recommended Budget Presented to County Commissioners

-July 18 Last "Up" Day to set maximum Budget and maximum Property

-Tax Levy

-July 25 First Public Hearing

-August 9 Second Public Hearing

-August 15 Budget Adoption

-August 25 Budgets Certified to County Clerk
+2019 February 14-15 Action County Commission Planning Retreat March 25 Operational Budget Request and Decision Packages Due to Budget Office April 1 Alternative Reduction Proposals and Revenue Packages Due to Budget Office April 8 Departmental narratives due to Budget Office April 22-April 26 Departmental Budget Submissions Review with Budget Team and County Manager May 8-May 17 County Commission Budget Hearings June 19 Solid Waste Fee Adopted July 17 Recommended Budget Presented to County Commissioners July 17 Last "Up" Day to set maximum Budget and maximum Property Tax Levy July 24 First Public Hearing August 5 Second Public Hearing August 7 Budget Adoption August 25 Budgets Certified to County Clerk